-STATISTICS 1 - CPX/CCP .5
+STATISTICS 1 - CCP/CPX

 This one-semester course will introduce students to descriptive and inferential statistics.
 Students will be exposed to observing patterns and deviations from patterns; methods of data collection, conducting surveys and experiments, and generalizing results.
 Students will investigate univariate data graphs, summaries, and analysis; bivariate data graphs and analysis; probability rule and the normal model; sampling distributions; confidence intervals and hypothesis testing for one parameter.
 This course will utilize online statistical software for data displays and analysis.
 This course will benefit students interested in pursuing college majors in the fields of business, medicine, psychology, sociology, or journalism.
+If registered for College Credit Plus, this course will allow the student to earn credit for 3 credit hours of MAT 131 from Cincinnati State.

-Prerequisite for CCP: 82% or higher final grade in Algebra 2 Honors or CPX
+Prerequisite for CCP: 82% or higher final grade in Algebra 2 Honors